jgrodziski/metav/README.md

 ### Repository organization

 SCM repository organization is important, with many decisions to make: mono or multirepos, modules slicing, links with the CI and build process.
 Monorepos are a popular way of organizing source code at the moment to promote better code sharing behavior, knowledge spreading, refactoring, etc. (see the article ["Monorepos and the fallacy of scale"](https://presumably.de/monorepos-and-the-fallacy-of-scale.html)). **The library is intended to accomodate Monorepos and Multirepos style of organization**, in case of _Monorepos_ style Metav's tagging behavior ensures isolation between components living in the same repo.
+Many tools implicitly depends on having a dedicated repository per component, in our case the way we manage the version and release from the source code should be independant of whether the source code is in a dedicated repo (Multirepos) or a shared one (Monorepos).

 ### Version

 Each version should gives a clear semantic about the content of the change, [Semantic Versioning](https://semver.org) is a great way to do that.
+I'm fond of using git tags to denote the current version of a component whether we use a Monorepo or a Multirepo.

 Extract from the [semver](https://semver.org) website: